alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 ![image](https://github.com/alaric-kuo/Quantum-Structural-Mechanics-Validation/blob/main/data/Group1/Group1_Fig02_qsm_power_frequency_group_contact_combined.png)

 Group1 Figure 2 is important for understanding the short-period pulse group.
 It shows that the high-displacement cases in Group1 are not concentrated at one single frequency point.
 Instead, they form multiple contacts near the Effective Isolation Frequency family and its harmonic bands.
 The upper panel preserves the full QSM Power Frequency Group, showing that the same record expands into multiple frequency points at a fixed IsoDisp level.
 The lower panel zooms into the region near $0.5f_{\mathrm{eff}}$ , $f_{\mathrm{eff}}$ , $2f_{\mathrm{eff}}$ , $3f_{\mathrm{eff}}$ , and $4f_{\mathrm{eff}}$ .
 The point of this figure is not to claim that one harmonic alone controls displacement.
-It shows that a short-period pulse pushes power-potential into a group of frequency entries, which the isolation system then converts into a lower-frequency displacement response.
+It shows that a short-period pulse pushes power into a group of frequency entries, which the isolation system then converts into a lower-frequency displacement response.

 In the figure, RSN1013 and RSN4847 form the high-displacement rows of Group1, and their QSM Power frequency points contact regions close to $2f_{\mathrm{eff}}$ , $3f_{\mathrm{eff}}$ , and $4f_{\mathrm{eff}}$ at the same time.
 This means that a short-period pulse, although short in time, is not thin in the power-frequency domain.
 It enters the system through a Frequency Group.
 Medium- and low-displacement cases such as RSN148, RSN4102, and RSN4100 also show frequency-group contact, but their displacement levels are lower.
 This means that frequency contact alone is not a sufficient condition.
 It still must be read together with Power Packet intensity, interface work exchange, and time synchronization.

 Therefore, Group1 Figure 2 should be read after Group1 Figure 1.
 Figure 1 shows that Group1 displacement is closer to V, QSM Power Packet, and Interface Work.
-Figure 2 adds the frequency-layer explanation: these power-potential inputs do not enter the isolation layer through one effective frequency only, but form contact through the Effective Isolation Frequency family and harmonic entries.
-This is exactly what QSM emphasizes: $f_{\mathrm{eff}}$ is not the endpoint; it is the entry coordinate for power-potential entering the isolation system.
+Figure 2 adds the frequency-layer explanation: these power inputs do not enter the isolation layer through one effective frequency only, but form contact through the Effective Isolation Frequency family and harmonic entries.
+This is exactly what QSM emphasizes: $f_{\mathrm{eff}}$ is not the endpoint; it is the entry coordinate for power entering the isolation system.

 ## Representative Cases in Group1